J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/1D time-independent Hamiltonians.md

 - Hence, as $n$ increases, the _uncertainty of $p$ decreases_
 - So, it gets _more likely to detect the momentum at the particle at the classical momentum_ $p_n\approx\sqrt{2mE_n}$

-- In terms of Ehrenfest's Theoem: [[Fundamental concepts of quantum mechanics#Expectation values and the classical limit|The classical limit]]
+- In terms of Ehrenfest's Theoem: [[Principles of quantum mechanics#Expectation values and the classical limit|The classical limit]]

 # Other potentials